 In the end, it all comes down to attributes such as a player’s speed, change of pace and skills, but without proper equipment, you can’t be a real football player.
-The FIFA Laws of the game you the basic guidelines, but there is more to it than meets the eye.
+The FIFA Laws of the game offer the basic guidelines, but there is more to it than it meets the eye.
 Here are some tips how to use football equipment – especially boots – in your favour.

 The basic rule is simple: A player must not use equipment or wear anything that is dangerous to himself or another player – that includes any kind of jewellery.
 You should also always use shinguards that must be fully covered with socks.
 You may get cautioned (or even booked) if you do not follow these rules!

 Boots – what should you know about them?

 The instriguing history of the football boot supposedly goes back to the 16th century and King Henry VIII, but it was not until 1891 that the boot (almost exclusively made from leather until the 60s) was allowed to have studs.
 In 1825 the Dasler brothers Adi and Rudolf (who later became Adidas and Puma founders, respectively) “discovered” the boot with interchangeable studs; the improvements have never stopped since.
 For decades it was not such a problem as today – which boots to choose?
 Now, when players – not only the best ones like Leo Messi and Cristiano Ronaldo – have customized and personalized boots, made from sophisticated materials, the decision is much harder.
 But we are here to help!

 You should always choose your boots depending on which ground you play on.
 If you are a professional or you want to be (and can afford it), it is advisable to have more than one pair of boots.
 They should be different, with different kinds of studs, so you can use their advantages properly.
 Here are some key facts about boots and grounds they are best used on.